mlbowser/journal2020/content/Journal_2020.md

 Steve Swenson tentatively identified the Marsh Lake Trail caterpillars as *Sunira verberata* and sent me photos from the Richardson Highway on cottonwoods in 2017.
-There were an outbreaks of this species in Alaska in the 2000s and in 2017 (USDA Forest Service, Alaska Region [2005](#ref-usda_forest_service_alaska_region_forest_2005), [2006](#ref-usda_forest_service_alaska_region_forest_2006), [2007](#ref-usda_forest_service_alaska_region_forest_2007),
+There were outbreaks of this species in Alaska in the 2000s and in 2017 (USDA Forest Service, Alaska Region [2005](#ref-usda_forest_service_alaska_region_forest_2005), [2006](#ref-usda_forest_service_alaska_region_forest_2006), [2007](#ref-usda_forest_service_alaska_region_forest_2007),